To Change Your Results, Change How You Think

 Causal thinking is moving your focus from the left side of the equation to the right side.
 If x=y+z and we all agree that it would be more fun with a larger x, then let us — together — ignore the x and talk about how to increase y and z.

-So the idea is to shift the focus by looking at what delivers results.
+So the idea is to shift the focus by looking at what affects results.

-Causal thinking has contributed to the success of my company, 7N.
+Causal thinking has contributed to the success of 7N, my company. , 7N.
 At the same time that we pursued our end goals, we paid close attention to the root causes of high performance, constantly seeking greater understanding of its contributing factors.

 I was first introduced to causal thinking and its relationship to performance by my father.
 He was a professor at the Copenhagen Business School, teaching the benefits of taking an intelligent approach to performance rather than simply demanding better results.
 The message was direct: move your management attention from the left to the right side of the equation.

 He taught that if you work directly with your employees to help them be more capable and better motivated, and provide a better opportunity structure, luck becomes less and less important and performance will improve.

 I never forgot his clarity or emphasis on the importance of causal thinking, and as I grew in my career I realized that in the IT world — which is full of logic-minded individuals who need to understand why they are doing what they are doing — causal thinking is even more important.

 I consider thinking causally a big paradigm shift.
 It is not a one-sided discussion.
 Management and sales should talk together about HOW they can do it better.
 Perhaps demand more physical meetings by the salespeople.
 Perhaps address a different part of the organization.
 Perhaps come up with better pricing.

 Let’s look at the competition and not make the competition a problem.
 What are the features that they’re promoting that we don’t have in our product line?
 That’s more intelligent, I think.
 By opening up the equational thinking — this causal thinking — we can help people in an area that is otherwise a black box.